 What are the treatment options for acne scars?

-At Lumine Dermatology & Laser Clinic, an array of treatment options are available to help minimise and reduce their appearance.
+At Lumine Dermatology & Laser Clinic, an array of best acne scar treatment options are available to help minimise and reduce their appearance.
 Some of these options include:

-What results can I expect from acne scar treatment?
+What results can I expect from acne scar removal treatment?

-Acne scar treatment often requires a series of treatments, as the entire collagen remodelling process takes time.
+Acne scar removal often requires a series of treatments, as the entire collagen remodelling process takes time.
 In general, combination therapy targeting different types of acne scars with various depths of scarring works the best.
 One can expect about 50-70% improvement after a series of 4-6 combination treatments.
-This will also depend on your skin type, the severity of acne scarring, and the type of treatment you select.
+This will also depend on your skin type, the how severe acne scars, and the type of treatment you select.

-How many acne scar treatment sessions do I need?
+How many acne scar removal treatment sessions do I need?

 A series of 4-6 treatment sessions is recommended.
 These do not have to be spaced strictly 4 to 6 weeks apart.
 We can develop a treatment strategy that works around your lifestyle and expectations.
-However, it can take between 1 and 2 months (depending on the treatment method) for patients to see initial improvements to their skin.
+However, it can take between 1 and 2 months (depending on the treatment method and how deep and narrow scars) for patients to see initial improvements to their skin.

 It is essential to consult with a dermatologist to determine the most appropriate treatment approach for your skin condition.
 At Lumine Dermatology & Laser Clinic, Dr Evelyn will thoroughly analyse your skin condition before suggesting the best treatment options to help heal your acne scars.
 If you are interested in discovering how Dr Evelyn can help improve your acne scars, get in touch with us today.